-||SR 637 (Old Indian Road) intersects U.S. 1 west of Meredithville and east of the Meherrin River.
-U.S. 1 widens to a four-lane divided highway on this stretch, a remnant from when the US highway was the main route between Raleigh and Richmond.
-06/01/12.|
+||SR 637 (Old Indian Road) east meets U.S. 1 between the Meherrin River and Meredithville.
+U.S. 1 expands into a four lane highway on this stretch, a remnant from when U.S. 1 was the main route between Raleigh and Richmond.
+06/01/12 |

-|A full-cloverleaf interchange joins Virginia 3 (William Street) with U.S. 1 (Jefferson Davis Highway) in the city of Fredericksburg.
-Virginia 3 splits with Virginia 3 Business (William Street) for Blue and Gray Parkway around downtown Fredericksburg just east of U.S. 1.
-08/31/09.|
+||A cloverleaf interchange joins SR 3 (William Street) with U.S. 1 (Jefferson Davis Highway) in the city of Fredericksburg.
+SR 3 splits with SR 3 Business (William Street) for Blue and Gray Parkway around Downtown Fredericksburg just east of U.S. 1.
+08/31/09 |

-|Virginia Secondary 606 (Mudd Tavern Road) westbound meets U.S. 1 (Jefferson Davis Highway) at Thornburg west of the Exit 118 diamond interchange with Interstate 95.
-SSR 606 continues west from Thornburg along Morris Road to Snell.
-Photo taken 12/26/06.|
+||SR 606 (Mudd Tavern Road) meets U.S. 1 (Jefferson Davis Highway) at Thornburg west of the diamond interchange (Exit 118) with I-95.
+SR 606 continues west from Thornburg along Morris Road to Snell.
+12/26/06 |

 ||Curtis Drive east at Fraley Boulevard (U.S. 1) north and Graham Park Road east in Dumfries.
-U.S. 1 separates through the community on separate one-way streets.
-Photo taken 08/31/09.|
+U.S. 1 separates through the community on one way streets.
+08/31/09 |